Amzani/apidesk-sdk-test-def/docs/models/components/updateuserrequestemailstype.md

 # UpdateUserRequestEmailsType

-Defines the type of email address, such as 'work', 'personal', or 'other'.
-This categorization helps in organizing and prioritizing email communications within the CRM system.
-If specified, it should be a valid string representing the email type.
+Defines the type of email address, such as 'personal', 'work', or 'other'.
+This classification helps in organizing and prioritizing email communications based on their intended use.
+It is optional and can be omitted if the type is not relevant.

 ## Example Usage